kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 **Why OpenSUSE MicroOS (and not Ubuntu)?**
 - Optimized container OS that is fully locked down, most of the filesystem is read-only!
-- Hardened by default with automatic ban for abusive IPs on SSH for instance.
+- Hardened by default with an automatic ban for abusive IPs on SSH for instance.
-- Evergreen release, your node will stay valid forever, as it piggy-backs into OpenSUSE Tumbleweed's rolling-release!
+- Evergreen release, your node will stay valid forever, as it piggy-backs into OpenSUSE Tumbleweed's rolling release!
-- Automatic updates by default and automatically roll-backs if something breaks, thanks to its use of BTRFS snapshots.
+- Automatic updates by default and automatic roll-backs if something breaks, thanks to its use of BTRFS snapshots.
 - Supports [Kured](https://github.com/kubereboot/kured) to properly drain and reboot nodes in an HA fashion.

 **Why k3s?**
 - Certified Kubernetes Distribution, it is automatically synced to k8s source.
 - Fast deployment, as it is a single binary and can be deployed with a single command.
-- Comes batteries included, with its in-cluster [helm-controller](https://github.com/k3s-io/helm-controller).
+- Comes with batteries included, with its in-cluster [helm-controller](https://github.com/k3s-io/helm-controller).
 - Easy automatic updates, via the [system-upgrade-controller](https://github.com/rancher/system-upgrade-controller).

 ### Features